List of sports events affected by the new virus from China

 Chinese clubs in Supreme Hockey League playing home games in Russia.

 Women’s Challenge Cup of Asia in Manila, Philippines, from Feb.
-23-28 cancelled.
+23-28 canceled.

 JUDO